 OBTAINING AN ABSENTEE BALLOT

-By mail: You may download an application and mail it to your local board of election's office.
+By mail: You may download an application (spanish) and mail it to your local Board of Election's office.

 SUBMITTING AN ABSENTEE BALLOT

-Location and time: If you hand deliver your ballot, you must deliver it to your local board of elections by 8 p.m. on election day.
-If you mail your ballot. you must mail it on or before election day and it must be received by your local board of elections by 10 a.m., 10 days after the election.
+Location and time: If you hand deliver your ballot, you must deliver it to your local Board of Elections by 8 p.m. on election day.
+If you mail your ballot, the envelope must be postmarked on or before election day and received by your local board of elections by 10 am no later than 10 days after the election.

 Other information for early voting: Find more information for early voting on Maryland's Early Voting page.